shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The kobolds scattered, pouring out into the side tunnels.
 As they left, a book floated out of one of the kobold’s hands.
 It floated over and into the deer’s fur.
 The deer smiled.

-Grar got off his podium and approached Sui.
+Gra got off his podium and approached Sui.
 “What’s up with her?”

 Sui pulled Sylla forward.
 “Her friends died chasing that deer.
 Something about a pit.”